ut8ia/hookexec/README.md

 # HTTP hooks executor

-HTTP Server that catch hooks from services and execute pre-configured scripts.
+Simple HTTP Server that catch hooks from services and execute pre-configured scripts.
 - POST or GET hooks
 - Custom param, header and Auth tokens
 - Python, bash or whatever you need as execution worker